Mootook/independent-studies/classes-sourcecode/README.md

 # Classes Source Code
-Source code and notes for programming related courses being pursued through OSSU
+Source code, notes, and exercises for courses and textbooks being worked through.